precog-ocean/precog-data-intake/README.md

 git clone https://github.com/precog-ocean/precog-data-intake.git
 cd precog-data-intake
 ````
-### 2. Create a virtual environment (named .venv)
+### 2. Create a virtual environment (named `venv`)
 ```bash
 python3 -m venv .venv
 ````
 Make sure your python version is >3.12.
 You can check which python you have installed on your machine by typing `python` followed by `TAB` a few times.
 It will list your python versions.

-The argument '.venv' means a hidden directory called `'.venv'` under the project directory you are in (i.e., `~/precog-data-intake/.venv`).
-This is where the virtual environment called 'venv' will be created with its dependencies put in the `/.venv` directory.
+The argument `.venv` means a hidden directory will be created under the project directory you are in, where python and its dependencies will be installed (i.e., `~/precog-data-intake/.venv`).

 ### 3. Activate it
 ```bash
 source .venv/bin/activate
 ```
-When activation succeeds, your shell prompt will usually show the environment name in parentheses, for example: `(.venv) ...`
+When activation succeeds, your shell prompt will usually show the environment name in parentheses, for example `(.venv)...`

 ### 4. Upgrade pip (recommended)
 Inside the activated virtual environment, upgrade `pip`: